hyperledger-labs/zeto/zkp/golang/README.md

-# Confidential UTXO golang library
+# Zeto toolkit golang library

 The project does NOT contain some of the cryptographic materials to perform proof generations and verifications, such as the proving keys and the verification keys.
 You must run the [build steps](/zkp/js/README.md#build) before you can run the tests.